brendanhay/amazonka/amazonka-devicefarm/README.md

 ## Description

-AWS Device Farm is a service that enables mobile app developers to test Android and Fire OS apps on physical phones, tablets, and other devices in the cloud.
+AWS Device Farm is a service that enables mobile app developers to test Android, iOS, and Fire OS apps on physical phones, tablets, and other devices in the cloud.

 Documentation is available via [Hackage](http://hackage.haskell.org/package/amazonka-devicefarm) and the [AWS API Reference](http://docs.aws.amazon.com/devicefarm/latest/APIReference/Welcome.html).